MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 ## Embed Share to Teams

 There are two methods by which you can embed Share to Teams on your webpage.
-Based on the control you want on the Share to Teams button, you can use one of the following methods:
+Based on the control you want on Share to Teams, you can use one of the following methods:

 # [Method 1](#tab/method1)